 Why Frozen Steaks Cook Better

-The perfect steak is a pretty easy equation.
+The perfect steak is a simple equation.
 Take a great piece of USDA Prime beef, develop a delicious, brown sear, then cook the center to your desired doneness from edge-to-edge.
 As simple as this equation is, it’s frustratingly hard to get right, and you can thank the gray band.

 Even if you’ve never heard of the gray band, you’ve definitely tasted it.
-The gray band is the strip of overcooked meat found underneath a steak’s sear.
+The gray band is the strip of grayish, overcooked meat found between a steak’s seared crust and its juicy center.
 Simply put, it’s a taste and texture killer.
 On a perfect steak, you go straight from crispy sear to tender center.
 With a gray band, you throw a strip of tough, overcooked meat in between those two elements.

 Cooking your steak frozen is the latest technique to reducing the gray band.
 A frozen steak will still get up to temperature on the surface, allowing for a crispy, blistering sear.
 But underneath the surface, the frozen meat takes longer to heat up, resulting in a thinner (almost non-existent) gray band.